 If you’re not the only person to use your Windows 10 PC, you should think seriously about setting up separate user accounts for everyone else — assuming you haven’t already, of course.

-Separate accounts not only keep everyone’s personal files and settings separate, but they also help with security.
+Separate accounts don't only keep everyone’s personal files and settings separate, but they also help with security.
 If you share an account, someone could access your Amazon account inadvertently and see what they’re getting for a birthday present, for example.
 Separate accounts also mean everyone but you can be a ‘standard’ user, rather than an all-powerful ‘administrator’ with complete control over your computer.

 Just one word of warning.
 The new account creation process in Windows 10 is convoluted and contradictory in parts, so it's not a quick procedure.